 (UCAS Course Code G500/Institution Code W73)

-The 2 Year Foundation Degree in Applied Computing is directly linked to and validated by the University of Chester allowing you direct access to the final year of the Applied Computing (BSc Hons) degree at the University of Chester.
+The 2 Year Foundation Degree in Computer Science is directly linked to and validated by the University of Chester allowing you direct access to the final year of the Applied Computing (BSc Hons) Degree at the University of Chester.

-Studying Applied Computing will you give you the opportunity to gain the practical computing skills so vital in the creation of computer systems across the digital sector.
-The foundation of applied computing will allow you to study a broad range of topics in designing a developing digital solutions for the challenges faced by businesses in the ever increasingly computer dominated world.
+Studying Computer Science will give you the opportunity to gain practical computing skills vital in the creation of computer systems across the digital sector.
+The foundation of computer science will allow you to study a broad range of topics in designing and developing digital solutions for the challenges faced by businesses in the increasingly computer dominated world.

 First Year Modules (Level 4):

 - Web Design

 - Mathematics for Computer Science

 - Routing and Switching Essentials

 You will typically spend 13 hours in classroom-based sessions at the College over 2 days a week.
 Additional hours outside of timetabled sessions will be required to undertake independent study and completing assignments.